The 3D pulsar magnetosphere with machine learning: first results: Results

 We experimented with various NN configurations, number layers and nodes per layer, various optimization procedures, and various activation functions.
-In the preliminary solutions presented below we implemented two fully connected NNs with 3 entires ($q\equiv 1/r, \mu\equiv \cos\theta, \nu\equiv \cos\phi$), 3 internal layers consisting of 16 nodes each, and 4 exits ($B_r, B_\theta, B_\phi, \alpha$), Adam optimizers, tanh activation functions, and roughly 10,000 training points distributed over the various magnetospheric computational domains and their boundaries.
-A detailed description of our NN hyperparameters will be presented in Paper~IV.
+This tuning of hyperparameters is a tedious manual process that requires significant effort before the first meaningful results are obtained.
+In the solution presented below we implemented two Fully Connected NNs with 3 entires ($x, y, z$), 5 internal layers consisting of 128 nodes each, and 4 exits ($B_x, B_y, B_z, \alpha$), first order Adam optimizers initially and second order Broyden-Fletcher-Goldfarb-Shanno (BFGS) optimizers later on, tanh activation functions, and roughly 270,000 training points distributed randomly over the various magnetospheric computational domains and their boundaries.
+Notice that, in order to avoid overfitting, the training points are periodically updated.
+The reason we implemented a cartesian system of coordinates was to avoid the singularities of the spherical system of coordinates around the axis $\theta=0$ and the requirement for periodicity between $\phi=0$ and $\phi=2\pi$.
 We validated our procedure by training our NNs with the analytic vacuum dipole solution of $\nabla\times {\bf B}=0$ (no rotation, no light cylinder, no electric currents).
-The comparison with the analytic dipolar solution is fair (see Paper~I).
-This gave us confidence to address the full 3D pulsar magnetosphere problem with PINNs.
-In Fig.~(\ref{fig:losses}) we show the evolution of our losses with the number of training epochs for our main NNs.
-In this preliminary solution the separatrix shape retains its original dipolar shape and is not iteratively readjusted as required by step No~9 above.
-This approximation is not crucial when the closed-line region ends well inside the light cylinder as in the solution that we present in this paper.
-The training of our two NNs required about $10^6$ training epochs to reach satisfactory solutions with total losses around $10^{-3}$ in both NNs (Fig.~\ref{fig:losses}).
-We thus obtained the first dissipationless ideal steady-state solution for a uniform polar cap with constant angular opening $\theta_{\rm pc}=36^\circ$ ($\pi/5$) around the magnetic axis, and an inclination angle of $\lambda=20^\circ$ ($\pi/9$).
-Our results are still preliminary and they are presented mainly to emphasize the potential of our method.
-In a forthcoming extended publication we will improve the training of our NNs even further by considering more complex NNs and many more training points.
+The comparison with the analytic dipolar solution was fair (see also Paper~I).
+This gave us confidence to address the full 3D pulsar magnetosphere problem with PINNs. {In Fig.~\ref{fig:losses} we show the evolution of the total training losses for our main NNs.
+The shape of the interim separatrix was re-adjusted every 30,000 training epochs.
+We performed 25 readjustments (high spikes in Fig.~\ref{fig:losses}) in order to reach a solution with individual requirements satisfied to a precision of a few times $10^{-6}$ in both NNs.
+The solution relaxes to a particular separatrix shape that satisfies pressure balance at all points accross it.
+The training of our two NNs required about 24 hours of computational time on a standard off-the-shelf computer with a GPU.} We thus obtained a dissipationless ideal steady-state solution for a star with radius $r_*=0.25 R_{\rm lc}$, a uniform polar cap with constant angular opening $\theta_{\rm pc}=36^\circ (\pi/5)$ around the magnetic axis, and an inclination angle of $\lambda=20^\circ (\pi/9)$.
+As we will see next, our first results are promising and emphasize the potential of our method.